HexRaysSA/ida-terminal-plugin/README.md

 ## 📁 Installation

-1. Clone this repo or download the plugin binary.
-2. Place the plugin in your IDA `plugins/` directory.
+1. Clone this repo in your IDA `plugins/` directory.
-3. Restart IDA Pro.
+2. Restart IDA Pro.

 ---